Four of Wands

 A cause for celebration in relationships.
 A new relationship, engagement, anniversary, or wedding.

-It can also symbolise a period of happiness within the relationship, causing stronger bonds.
+It can also symbolize a period of happiness within the relationship, causing stronger bonds.

 Outside of family, now is a good time to suggest a reunion or catch-up or get-together with your wider social circle.

-For the single the card suggests a new relationship may occur through social events.
+For the single person, the card suggests a new relationship may occur through social events.

 Although this card still denotes success through promotion or prosperity, it may be occurring at the expense of the family or close social circle.

-This card signifies the completion of major project or milestones within career.
+This card signifies the completion of a major project or milestones within a career.
 This may have occurred through solid teamwork or support from your social network.

 This card denotes success at the expense of your social ties within the workplace or wider family.